Lassejep/jmux/README.md

 - Tmux 3.4 or newer

 ## TODO
-- [ ] Fix the bug where the bug where the send-keys func is inconsistent
+- [ ] Fix bug where the send-keys function is inconsistent
+- [ ] Fix bug where new panes created clear
 - [ ] Add the ability to delete saved sessions
 - [ ] Add the ability to rename saved sessions
 - [ ] Create a small GUI for the program